swiftlang/swift-foundation/Proposals/NNNN-locale-region-category.md

 This type represents the territory containment levels as defined in [Unicode LDML #35](https://www.unicode.org/reports/tr35/tr35-35/tr35-info.html#Territory_Data).
 An overview of the latest categorization is available [here](https://www.unicode.org/cldr/charts/46/supplemental/territory_containment_un_m_49.html).

-Currently, `.world` is only associated with `Locale.Region("001")`. `.territory` includes, but is not limited to, countries, as it also includes regions such as Antarctica (code "AQ").
+Currently, `.world` is only associated with `Locale.Region("001")`. `.territory` includes, but is not limited to, countries, as it also includes regions such as Antarctica (code "AQ"). `.grouping` is a region that has well defined membership, such as European Union (code "EU") and Eurozone (code "EZ").
+It isn't part of the hierarchy formed by other categories.

 ### Getting sub-regions matching the specified category